YottaDB/YDBDoc/ReleaseNotes/ydbr122.rst

 **JNLACCESS**, Error accessing journal file jjjj

+*This is an existing message with updated text.*

 Run Time Error: YottaDB sends this message to the system log followed by other messages detailing the failure. jjjj is the file-specification for the inaccessible journal.
 In most situations, this error occurs when the journal file storage runs out of disk space.

 Action: Review the accompanying message(s) for additional information.
 This means an error while trying to write to the journal file.

 **JNLBADRECFMT**, Journal Record Format Error encountered for file jjjj at disk address yyyy

+*This is an existing message with updated text.*

 MUPIP/Run Time Error: This indicates that an attempt to open a journal file encountered an invalid record.